natebarton34/ngx-ray/README.md

 🌐 Permission-like data in JSON network responses

----

-And bundles them all into a:
+Then bundles them all into a:

 🖥️ Tkinter interface with live search + tabbed results